 Choosing your candle container

 Soy burns hot, so your container needs to withstand high temperatures.
 Glass, ceramic, and metal are all suitable for candle making.
 Glass with a heavier bottom and even walls will hold in heat and likely give you better adhesion because it will cool evenly.
 Plastic is not recommended, as it can melt and release chemicals into the air, or cause a fire.
 Wood and raw clay containers such as terra cotta are too porous and would not be suitable for candles.
+For more on why we love container candles, check out 7 Reasons to Choose Container Candles.

 Choosing your candle wick

 Wood wicks, cotton core wicks, and paper core wicks all work well for soy container candles.
 Use the manufacturer's suggestions for the size, and then test it to make sure it burns well.
+For help choosing a wick, check out How How To Pick Candle Wicks For Homemade Candles and our Candle Wick Size Guide.

 Melting soy wax